suprezg/Flutter-Projects/README.md

 # FlutterSandboxProjects
-A curated collection of mini Flutter projects and experiments built during my journey learning Flutter and Dart.
+A curated collection of Flutter projects and experiments built during my journey learning Flutter and Dart.
 Each project explores different features, integrations, and best practices.

 ## Table of Contents
 -   [Included Projects](#included-projects)